John T. Flynn: 1930s

-America First, 1940–41
+America First, 1940–1941

 Flynn was one of the founders of the non-interventionist America First Committee, the first nationally organized coalition of the many politically wide-ranging groups which opposed America's entry into World War II.
 Flynn and the America Firsters accused FDR of falsely claiming that he wanted to keep America out of the war, while in reality pursuing a number of increasingly militant policies to help Britain in every way possible, in violation of the neutrality treaties which had been passed by isolationist Senators earlier in the 1930s.
-Flynn soon became head of the New York City chapter, and, largely through his efforts, quickly claimed a membership of 135,000.
-As Roosevelt rolled out a series of policies to give "all help short of war", America First mounted campaigns against them, on the grounds that each of them, in fact, did constitute war: first, the nation's first peacetime draft — Selective Service, begun in 1940, then Lend-Lease which allowed the British, near bankruptcy, to continue to buy the food and arms they needed as they reached their second year of resisting Nazi invasion single-handedly.
+Flynn soon became head of the New York City chapter, and largely through his efforts quickly claimed a membership of 135,000.
+As Roosevelt rolled out a series of policies to give "all help short of war", America First mounted campaigns against them, on the grounds that each of them constituted war: first, the nation's first peacetime draft — Selective Service, begun in 1940, then Lend-Lease which allowed the British, near bankruptcy, to continue to buy the food and arms they needed as they reached their second year of resisting Nazi invasion single-handedly.
 Both these passed in Congress, but America First gained enormous momentum in a nation riven by the entirely contradictory wishes to both support the British yet stay out of the war, with 850,000 members within a year of its founding.
 In September, 1941, Flynn organized a Senate subcommittee investigation led by Senator Wheeler, into the movie studios for creating pro-British and pro-interventionist "propaganda" in more than 50 Hollywood films, with studio heads Jack Warner and Darryl Zanuck compelled to testify.